-Because of this, anyone exposed to asbestos should be medically examined for possible health problems such as mesothelioma.
+Because of this, anyone who has been exposed to asbestos should be medically examined for possible health problems such as mesothelioma.

 Mesothelioma Statistics by Gender

-According to the ACS, men are four times more likely to be diagnosed with mesothelioma than women, likely due to men’s higher occupational exposure to asbestos.
+According to the ACS, men are four times more likely to be diagnosed with mesothelioma than women.
+This is because men were more likely to work with asbestos products.

 Mesothelioma Statistics by Race

 In the United States, Caucasian (white) people are overwhelmingly more affected by mesothelioma than any other race.

 In the CDC’s report on mesothelioma deaths, nearly 95% of the victims were white.
 Black and Hispanic populations each accounted for less than 2,000 of the total 45,221 mesothelioma deaths throughout this time.